ejeschke/ginga/doc/install.rst

 Helpful, but not necessary (may optimize or speed up certain operations):

 * opencv-python (speeds up rotation, mosaicing and some transformations)
-* pyopencl (speeds up rotation, mosaicing and some transformations)
 * pyopengl + pycairo (for using OpenGL features; very useful for 4K or larger monitors)
 * filemagic (aids in identifying files when opening them)